MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **AffectedProcessAppBuildRevision -** Build revision identifier for the affected process.

+  - **AffectedProcessAppMajorVer** - Minor version identifier for the affected process.

   - **AffectedProcessAppMinorVer -** Minor version identifier for the affected process.

-  - **AffectedProcessAppName -** The name of the affected process.
+  - **AffectedProcessAppName -** The name of the affected process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **AffectedProcessExeBuildVersion -** The Build Version number of the affected process.
+  - **AffectedProcessExeBuildVersion -** The Build Version number of the affected process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **AffectedProcessExeMajorVersion -** The Major Version number of the affected process.
+  - **AffectedProcessExeMajorVersion -** The Major Version number of the affected process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **AffectedProcessExeMinorVersion -** The Minor Version number of the affected process.
+  - **AffectedProcessExeMinorVersion -** The Minor Version number of the affected process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **AffectedProcessExeRevisionVersion -** The Build Revision Version number of the affected process.
+  - **AffectedProcessExeRevisionVersion -** The Build Revision Version number of the affected process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **AffectedProcessIsDebug -** Whether the affected process is a debug build.
+  - **AffectedProcessIsDebug -** Whether the affected process is a debug build. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **AffectedProcessIsLabMachine -** Whether the affected process is in a Microsoft lab.
+  - **AffectedProcessIsLabMachine -** Whether the affected process is in a Microsoft lab. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **AffectedProcessOsEnvironment -** An operating system identifier for the affected process.
+  - **AffectedProcessOsEnvironment -** An operating system identifier for the affected process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **AppName -** The name of the affected application.
+  - **AppName -** The name of the affected application. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **CrashedAssignedFlights -** The flights assigned to the crashed process.
+  - **CrashedAssignedFlights -** The flights assigned to the crashed process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **CrashedConfigIds -** The configuration assigned to the crashed process.
+  - **CrashedConfigIds -** The configuration assigned to the crashed process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

   - **CrashedEcsETag -** An experiment identifier for the crashed process.

-  - **CrashedImpressionId -** The impression identifier of the crashed process.
+  - **CrashedImpressionId -** The impression identifier of the crashed process. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **CrashedModuleName** - Failing module name

   - **CrashedProcessSessionID -** A unique identifier of the crashed process.

   - **CrashedProcessSessionInitTime -** The time when the affected process started.

+  - **CrashedProcessSessionUninitTime** - The time when the affected process ended.

+  - **CrashTag** - The unique identifier for the code of the crash.

   - **CrashType -** Bucketing identifier for the type of crash.

-  - **DetectionTime -** The time when the unexpected exit was detected.
+  - **DetectionTime -** The time when the unexpected exit was detected. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **ErrorString -** Error description.
+  - **ErrorString -** Error description. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **ExceptionAddress -** Address in the program where the failure occurred.
+  - **ExceptionAddress -** Address in the program where the failure occurred. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

   - **ExceptionCode -** Bucketing identifier for the exception.

-  - **FaultAppName -** The name of the faulting app.
+  - **FaultAppName -** The name of the faulting app. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

   - **InstallMethod -** Whether the current build of Office was upgraded from, rolled back to, or a fresh install.

-  - **InstallType -** An identifier for the method by which Office was installed.
+  - **InstallType -** An identifier for the method by which Office was installed. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **InstallTypeName -** An identifier for the method by which Office was installed.
+  - **InstallTypeName -** An identifier for the method by which Office was installed. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **IsLabMachine -** Whether Office is being run in a Microsoft lab.
+  - **IsLabMachine -** Whether Office is being run in a Microsoft lab. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **IsMsftInternal -** Whether the Windows user running Office is a Microsoft employee.
+  - **IsMsftInternal -** Whether the Windows user running Office is a Microsoft employee. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **ModuleBaseAddress -** Base Address of the failing module.
+  - **ModuleBaseAddress -** Base Address of the failing module. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **ModuleBuildVersion -** Failing module build version number.
+  - **ModuleBuildVersion -** Failing module build version number. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **ModuleMajorVersion -** Failing module major version number.
+  - **ModuleMajorVersion -** Failing module major version number. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **ModuleMinorVersion -** Failing module minor version number.
+  - **ModuleMinorVersion -** Failing module minor version number. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **ModuleName -** Failing module name.
+  - **ModuleName -** Failing module name. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **ModuleOffset -** Offset in bytes from the base address where the failure occurred.
+  - **ModuleOffset -** Offset in bytes (in hexadecimal) from the base address where the failure occurred.

-  - **ModuleRevisionVersion -** Failing module build revision version number.
+  - **ModuleRevisionVersion -** Failing module build revision version number. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **ModuleSize -** Failing module size in bytes.
+  - **ModuleSize -** Failing module size in bytes. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **ModuleVersion** - Offset in bytes (in hexadecimal) from the base address where the failure occurred.

+  - **OfficeArchitectureText** - The architecture of the install: x64, x86, etc.

+  - **OfficeUILang** - The Language of the User Interface in the Office Build.

   - **OSEnvironment -** Identifier for what environment Office is running on.

   - **PreviousBuild -** Previously installed build version

+  - **ProcessorArchitecture** - Processor Architecture for the environment: x64, x86, etc.

+  - **SessionFlags** - Defines the conditions of the session such as: was file opened, or edited, was cloud document opened, was boot sequence completed, etc.

-  - **UAETypeName -** Bucketing identifier for how the app exited ungracefully.
+  - **UAETypeName -** Bucketing identifier for how the app exited ungracefully. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **UninitLibletId** - The unique identifier for the failing component of the crash.

-  - **VerifyElseCrashTag -** Unique identifier for where the app crashed.
+  - **VerifyElseCrashTag -** Unique identifier for where the app crashed. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 ### Office.System.SystemHealthUngracefulAppExitImmersive